thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getnetworkinfo.md

   p: "Required<br>(exactly 1)"
   d: "An array with three objects: one describing the IPv4 connection, one describing the IPv6 connection, and one describing the Tor hidden service (onion) connection"

-- n: "→ →<br>Network"
+- n: "→ →<br>Network<!--noref-->"
   t: "object"
   p: "Optional<br>(0 to 3)"
-  d: "An object describing a network.
-If the network is unroutable, it will not be returned"
+  d: "An object describing a network<!--noref-->.
+If the network<!--noref--> is unroutable, it will not be returned"

 - n: "→ → →<br>`name`"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "The name of the network.
+  d: "The name of the network<!--noref-->.
 Either `ipv4`, `ipv6`, or `onion`"

 - n: "→ → →<br>`limited`"
   t: "bool"
   p: "Required<br>(exactly 1)"
-  d: "Set to `true` if only connections to this network are allowed according to the `-onlynet` Bitcoin Core command-line/configuration-file parameter.
+  d: "Set to `true` if only connections to this network<!--noref--> are allowed according to the `-onlynet` Dash Core command-line/configuration-file parameter.
 Otherwise set to `false`"

 - n: "→ → →<br>`reachable`"
   t: "bool"
   p: "Required<br>(exactly 1)"
-  d: "Set to `true` if connections can be made to or from this network.
+  d: "Set to `true` if connections can be made to or from this network<!--noref-->.
 Otherwise set to `false`"

 - n: "→ → →<br>`proxy`"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "The hostname and port of any proxy being used for this network.
+  d: "The hostname and port of any proxy being used for this network<!--noref-->.
 If a proxy is not in use, an empty string"

 - n: "→ → →<br>`proxy_randomize_credentials`"
   t: "bool"
   p: "Required<br>(exactly 1)"
   d: "*Added in Bitcoin Core 0.11.0*<br><br>Set to `true` if randomized credentials are set for this proxy.
 Otherwise set to `false`"

 - n: "→<br>`relayfee`"
-  t: "number (bitcoins)"
+  t: "number (Dash)"
   p: "Required<br>(exactly 1)"
-  d: "The minimum fee a low-priority transaction must pay in order for this node to accept it into its memory pool"
+  d: "The minimum relay fee for non-free transactions in order for this node to accept it into its memory pool"

 - n: "→<br>`localaddresses`"
   t: "array"
   p: "Required<br>(exactly 1)"
-  d: "An array of objects each describing the local addresses this node believes it listens on"
+  d: "An array of objects each describing the local addresses<!--noref--> this node believes it listens on"

-- n: "→ →<br>Address"
+- n: "→ →<br>Address<!--noref-->"
   t: "object"
   p: "Optional<br>(0 or more)"
-  d: "An object describing a particular address this node believes it listens on"
+  d: "An object describing a particular address<!--noref--> this node believes it listens on"

 - n: "→ → →<br>`address`"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "An IP address or .onion address this node believes it listens on.
+  d: "An IP address or .onion address<!--noref--> this node believes it listens on.
 This may be manually configured, auto detected, or based on `version` messages this node received from its peers"

 - n: "→ → →<br>`port`"
   t: "number (int)"